solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 })
 ```

-If creating an entry span, i.e., a span when there is no `Span.last`, the
+If creating an entry span, i.e., a span when there is no `ao.lastSpan`, the
 static class function `Span.makeEntrySpan()` is available.
 The kvpairs are
 an optional object of KVs to be attached to the span entry event.